+Citizen

+Participation Summary of

+Outreach Summary of Summary of comments not

+Mode of Target of response/ Comments accepted URL (If

+Outreach Outreach attendance received and reasons applicable)

+Newspaper Ad Non-targeted/ A newspaper See Huntington No comments N/A

+broad advertisement Beach Citizen were received. ,

+community was published Participation

+- on 11/15/18 to Comments in

+solicit public Appendix.

+comment on

+community

+development

+and housing

+needs and

+priorities and

+to notify the

+public of a

+public hearing

+on the matter

+scheduled for

+Dublic Hearing Minorities 12/6/18.
+The Citizen Soo Uuntington All comments N/A

+Public Hearing winonces Participation See Huntington Beach Citizen received were N/A

+Non-English Advisory Board Participation accepted.

+Speaking - (CPAB), a group Comments in decepted.

+Spanish of appointed Appendix.

+- p Huntington

+Persons with Beach citizens,

+disabilities held public

+hearings on

+Residents of 10/4/18,

+Public and 11/1/18, and

+Assisted 12/6/18 to

+Housing solicit input on

+housing and

+Non-targeted/ community

+broad development

+community needs.

-Citizen Participation Outreach Mode of Outreach Target of Outreach Summary of response/ attendance Summary of Comments received Summary of comments not accepted and reasons URL (If applicable) Newspaper Ad Non-targeted/ broad community A newspaper advertisement was published on 11/15/18 to solicit public comment on community development and housing needs and priorities and to notify the public of a public hearing on the matter scheduled for 12/6/18.
-See Huntington Beach Citizen Participation Comments in Appendix.
-No comments were received.
-N/A Public Hearing Minorities Non-English Speaking - Spanish Persons with disabilities Residents of Public and Assisted Housing The Citizen Participation Advisory Board (CPAB), a group of appointed Huntington Beach citizens, held public hearings on 10/4/18, 11/1/18, and 12/6/18 to solicit input on housing and community development needs.
-See Huntington Beach Citizen Participation Comments in Appendix.
-All comments received were accepted.
-N/A
+Citizen Participation Outreach Mode of Outreach Target of Outreach Summary of response/ Summary of Comments received Summary of comments not accepted and reasons URL (If applicable)

-Citizen Participation Outreach Mode of Outreach Target of Outreach Summary of response/ attendance Summary of Comments received Summary of comments not accepted and reasons URL (If

-Service Presentations All comments applicable) N/A
+Public Meeting Service Agencies Presentations All comments N/A

-Public Meeting providers and Agencies requesting from the received were N/A
+Fublic Meeting providers and requesting from the received were N/A

 faith-based CDBG funding various accepted.

-organizations in FY 2019/20 agencies accepteu.
+organizations in FY 2019/20 agencies accepted.

 representing gave covered need

 seniors, youth, presentations for service in

 homeless, fair and answered Huntington

 housing, code questions from Beach

 enforcement, the Citizen community and

 infrastructure Participation requested

 improvements, Advisory Board allocations.
 A

 and housing (CPAB). list of agencies

 Meetings took is provided in

 place on the Huntington

 1/3/19, 2/7/19, Beach Citizen

 and 2/21/19.
 Participation

 Comments in

 Appendix.

 Public Meeting Non-targeted/ A joint CPAB See Huntington All comments N/A

 broad and City Beach Citizen received were

 community Council study Participation accepted.

-· session was Comments in
+session was Comments in

 held on 3/4/19.
 Appendix.

 Citizen Participation Outreach Mode of Outreach Target of Outreach Summary of response/ attendance Summary of Comments received Summary of comments not accepted and reasons URL (If applicable) Newspaper Ad Non-targeted/ broad community A newspaper advertisement was made soliciting public comment on the draft FY 2019/20 Annual Action Plan and to notify the public of a public hearing to adopt the Annual Action Plan on 4/15/19.
 The public notice was published on 3/14/19 and 3/28/19.
 See Huntington Beach Citizen Participation Comments in Appendix.
 All comments received were accepted.
-N/A Public Hearing Non-targeted/ broad community The City Council will hold a public hearing to adopt the 2019/20 Annual Action Plan on 4/15/19.
+N/A Public Hearing Non-targeted/ broad community The City Council held a public hearing to adopt the 2019/20 Annual Action Plan on 4/15/19.
 See Huntington Beach Citizen Participation Comments in Appendix.
 All comments received were accepted.
-N/A able 6 - Citizen Partic ipation Outreach
+N/A